manuelbomi/A-Method-of-Retriever-Augmented-Generation-Implementation-on-GCP-Vertex-AI-/README.md

 # An Implementation Method of Retriever Augmented Generation (RAG) on GCP Vertex AI - A Case Study with Hertz Rental Data
 ### **OVERVIEW**
 In this discourse, we briefly discuss RAG and grounding as methods of reducing hallucination in large language models (LLMs) and generative AI applications.
-We motivate the discourse and provide solutios by showing a complete example of grounding technique on GCP Vertex AI using publicly available Hertz Global Holdings, Inc data.
+We motivate the discourse and provide solutions by showing a complete example of grounding technique on GCP Vertex AI using publicly available Hertz Global Holdings, Inc data.

 ---
 Vertex AI Studio is a Google Cloud console tool for rapidly prototyping and testing generative AI models.
 Vertex AI Search is available as part of the Vertex AI Studio and  it allow users to create custom search engine over their own data, websites, documents, cloud storage, Google drive, Databases, videos and third party connectors.

 ---
 ### **Brief Overview of RAG and Grounding as Methods of Reducing LLM Hallucinations**
-LLM hallucinations are inaccuracies or fabrications that occur when a LLM fabricate results that are untrue.
+LLM hallucinations are inaccuracies or fabrications that occur when a LLM generate results that are untrue.
 These errors can range from small factual inaccuracies, faithfulness hallucinations to complete fabrications or nonsensical responses.

 ---
 ### Hallucination Mitigation Strategies